-This Gluten Free, Vegan Shortcrust Pastry recipe is perfect for sweet and savoury pies and tarts.
+This Gluten Free Vegan Shortcrust Pastry recipe is the perfect base (or crust) for sweet and savoury pies and tarts.
 It is quick and easy to make and light and delicate to eat.

 The basic recipe is the same for savoury and sweet pastry – if you are making savoury pastry just leave out the sugar.

 Rolling out the pastry through the cling film is key to success.
 The cling film is very useful for handling the pastry.
 Do not touch the pastry directly – it will stick to your fingers and hands and break.
 You can freeze the dough (as a ball or in a tart case) if you want to make some ahead of time of have some left over.

 This recipe will make approximately one 28 cm tart base or make one 18 cm pie (pastry top and bottom).